top of page

 From an intellectual point of view another way of putting this would be to say that I believe in, as Ludwig von Boltzmann said, the hypothetical character of all theoretical constructs.

 There is more than enough evidence that even the best idea is, as Darwin once put it, a mental convenience.
 If Darwin can say that about his Origin, why can’t we say that about our ideas?
+Well, we can.
+And I'm certainly saying it here right now - for a reason.

 Socially, I believe this honest approach to our limits as individuals and groups helps improve the quality of our interaction with each other.
 Something we’re badly in need of, now more than ever.
-From this perspective, it is obvious that those most in need of intellectual humility are the very ones clamoring the loudest for social justice.
-Especially, and ironically, since they’re convinced that the best way to acquire justice for society is through that most anti-social of all means - politics.
+From this perspective, it is obvious that those most in need of intellectual humility are the very ones clamoring the loudest for social justice, especially, and ironically, since they’re convinced that the best way to acquire justice for society is through that most anti-social of all means - politics.

 Since when has politics ever had anything to do with justice?